Storm Drain Maintenance

 Yard Waste Disposal

 Only yard waste in compostable, biodegradable bags with tops rolled down or accepted.
 No construction material, lumber, trash or foreign material will be picked up.
 Limbs and branches are to be bundled with rope or twine only and not exceed 50 pounds.
-Six bags is the weekly limit, except in November and December when the limit is ten bags.
+Eight bags is the weekly limit, except in October, November and December when the limit is 10 bags.
 Yard waste must be curbside by 6 a.m. on your regular trash pickup day.

 Create your own compost